Catholic Bishops' Conference of the Philippines: PCSO controversy

-The CBCP was embroiled in a controversy in 2011 over millions of pesos in donations from the Philippine Charity Sweepstakes Office at the behest of then president Gloria Macapagal Arroyo.
-According to a Commission on Audit report in 2009, some bishops received donations for the purchase of vehicles from the PCSO.
+The CBCP was embroiled in a controversy in 2011 over millions of pesos in donations from the Philippine Charity Sweepstakes Office at the behest of then-President Gloria Macapagal Arroyo.
+According to a 2009 Commission on Audit report, some bishops received donations for the purchase of vehicles from the PCSO.

-Critics claim the donations was given to ensure church support for Arroyo, who was then buffeted by scandals and repeated threats of impeachment.
+Critics claim the donations were given to ensure the Church’s support for Arroyo, who was then buffeted by scandals and repeated threats of impeachment.
 The bishops were tagged as "Pajero bishops" as it was alleged that they received Pajero vehicles.

 Cardinal Orlando Quevedo, Archbishop of Cotabato, explained that they asked for donations from the government because they are from "the provinces that have some of the most difficult areas that we have."
 He added that it is their duty to help the people from those provinces with the use of their resources and that "when we lack resources, we seek the assistance from others."

 The bishops were summoned during the Senate Blue Ribbon Committee investigation on the anomalies within the PCSO, with the bishops returning the vehicles donated to them.
 The CBCP Permanent Council also conducted its own investigation regarding the controversy.
-Senator Teofisto Guingona, chairman of the Blue Ribbon Committee, said that since the vehicles were used for secular purposes, the donation is not considered as a violation of the Constitution, but added that the issue was a "litmus test to the Constitution" since the Constitution prohibits favoring a particular religious organization.
+Senator Teofisto Guingona, Jr, chairman of the Blue Ribbon Committee, said that since the vehicles were used for secular purposes, the donation is not considered as a violation of the 1987 Constitution, but added that the issue was a "litmus test to the Constitution" since the Constitution prohibits favoring a particular religious organization.
 Senator Juan Ponce Enrile said that the tag "Pajero bishops" were unfair since the bishops did not receive expensive vehicles and said that the PCSO leadership must be blamed for the controversy.

 Pedophilia

 Shay Cullen, founder of the People's Recovery Empowerment Development Assistance Foundation, accused CBCP members of covering up cases of sexual abuse and misconduct.

 In year 2002, CBCP apologized for the cases of sexual abuse and misconduct that were committed by its priests.
-CBCP admitted that around 200 priests have been involved in various cases of sexual misconducts, not limited only to pedophilia, for time period of 20 years.
+CBCP admitted that around 200 priests have been involved in various cases of sexual misconduct, not limited to pedophilia, for time period of 20 years.

-According to one report, cases of pedophilia in the Philippines were settled out of courts, with the convicted members of clergy being transferred to another parishes by their Bishops.
-Several cases of pedophilia have been reported with some still pending trial.
+According to one report, cases of pedophilia in the Philippines were settled out of court, with convicted clergymen being transferred to other parishes by their bishops.
+Several cases of pedophilia have been reported with some pending trial.

 John Mary Vianney Galilee Development and Retreat Center for Priests

 In 1991, at the Second Plenary Council of the Philippines (PCP II), the CBCP decided to build a national center for the ongoing renewal and rehabilitation of clergy, to operate under the CBCP's Episcopal Commission on Clergy.

-The John Mary Vianney Galilee Development and Retreat Center for Priests, a 54-room institution would be inaugurated on August 15, 2007 by Manila Archbishop Cardinal Gaudencio Rosales.
-The center would also accommodate clergy who were "exiled" for sexual misconduct including pedophilia and siring children.
+The John Mary Vianney Galilee Development and Retreat Center for Priests, a 54-room institution, was inaugurated on August 15, 2007 by Archbishop of Manila Cardinal Gaudencio Rosales.
+The center is meant to accommodate clergy "exiled" for sexual misconduct including pedophilia and siring children.